 There are some elements in the design of your app that you should take into account.
 Firstly simplify the user journey: filling long forms and fields with required information on a desktop computer with mouse and keyboard could be perfectly fine, however doing it on a 5-6 inch mobile device could be intimidating and could scare new users away.

 On the other hand, Linear UX with a specific beginning, middle, and end that allows users to complete one action with each step.

-Notify the user for every important event that happens with his/hers account.
-After all it’s people’s money we are talking about here.
+Notify the user for every important event that happens with his/her account.
+After all, it’s people’s money we are talking about here.
 This can be easily achieved with Firebase provided by Google.
 Don’t forget to always leave an option to stop this feature.

-Another handy feature for better interaction with users would be implementation of chatbots :users could get answer of most of their technical or financial questions rather having to transfer to other channels e.g phone for getting support.
+Another handy feature for better interaction with users would be the implementation of chatbots: users could get an answer of most of their technical or financial questions rather having to transfer to other channels e.g phone for getting support.

 In the world of mobile communications, it is mandatory to have your platform running in people’s pockets.
 Building a cool and functional app could help build your brand and foster customer loyalty in ever more competitive fintech marketplace.

-You can check how we helped a Danish fintech company with their app here
+You could check how we helped a Danish fintech company with their app.